1-bit Adam: Up to 5x less communication volume and up to 3.4x faster training

 2.1 Running BingBertSQuAD with DeepSpeed and 1-bit Adam

-We provide example scripts under DeepSpeedExamples/BingBertSquad/1-bit_adam/.
+We provide example scripts under DeepSpeedExamples/training/BingBertSquad/1-bit_adam/.
 There are 3 sets of scripts corresponding to NCCL-based implementation, MPI-based implementation on Ethernet systems, and MPI-based implementation on InfiniBand systems.
 For MPI-based implementation, we provide both example scripts when launching with deepspeed or mpirun.

 2.2 Configuration for BingBertSQuAD with DeepSpeed and 1-bit Adam enabled